The Great Salt Bowl – Chapter 3

 Chuck nudged the food packets with a finger and frowned.

 We ate, and I laid down to sleep after.
-I couldn’t fall right asleep, as my memories of everything that had happened remained unrelenting.
-I’d killed two of my friends with my “perfect weekend,” and it was all because I wanted to hide from my parents.
+My mind ran in hyper drive.
+Two of my friends gone because I wanted to hide from my parents.
 They always thought I needed to be ordered through my life, and I’d been doing the same to my friends.
 Now I’d lost a best friend and a man who might have been something more.
 I trembled and fought back the tears.

 The Great Salt Bowl Chapter 2